here-wallet/here-website/articles/change-seed-phrase.md

 ---
-title: "How to Change Your Seed Phraseу"
+title: "How to Change Your Seed Phrase"
 cover:
 tag: Tutorial
 text: Hello, dear HERE wallet users!
 We've noticed that with the influx of new participants, many tend to ignore warnings about changing their seed phrase, leading to issues with wallet functionality.
 As a temporary measure, we've hidden the seed phrase change feature in the mobile version of HERE wallet.
 But worry not, we have a solution!